MrSzasz/VSCode_JSON-to-TS-converter/README.md

-# JSON to TS
+# JSON to TS Converter

-JSON to TS is an extension that converts JSON files to TypeScript interfaces, making them easier to work without leaving the editor.
+_JSON to TS Converter_ is an extension that converts JSON files to TypeScript interfaces, making them easier to work without leaving the editor.

 ## Features